-Every HHS student is responsible for the following: (1) to attend school daily, be on time to all classes and complete all the work associated with those classes, (2) to be aware of all school procedures and regulations detailed in the Student Handbook, (3) to assist in maintaining a clean building and grounds, (4) to volunteer information that ensures the smooth running of the school or deals with safety issues in the school, (5) to serve those segments of the student body the individual represents, (6) to actively keep up with missing work while absent or suspended, (7) to meet financial obligations for lost texts and other school materials.
+Every HHS student is responsible for: (1) attending school daily, being on time to all classes and completing all the work associated with those classes, (2) being aware of all school procedures and regulations detailed in the Student Handbook, (3) assisting in maintaining a clean building and grounds, (4) volunteering information that ensures the smooth running of the school or deals with safety issues in the school, (5) serving those segments of the student body the individual represents, (6) actively keeping up with missing work while absent or suspended, (7) meeting financial obligations for lost texts and other school materials.
 Students who are assigned office detentions or extended detention that exceed the number of school days in the year will be responsible to serve the consequences the following school year.
 Seniors assigned office detentions or extended detentions must serve the consequences before participating in graduation exercises.